A-Thecle/house_prices_prediction/README.md

-#House Price Prediction with Neural Networks
+#House Price Prediction with Neural Networks:
 This project predicts house prices using a neural network built with PyTorch and tracked with MLflow.

-#Overview
+#Overview:
 The model predicts house prices based on input features.
 The dataset contains 21 features and 21,613 samples (shape = (21613, 21)).
 We evaluate the model using loss, Mean Squared Error (MSE), and R² score.

-#Steps
+#Steps:
 -EDA & Preprocessing
   Explore data, handle missing values, scale features, and split into training/testing sets.
 -Model Architecture